compas-dev/compas_fab/docs/examples/07_ros_create_urdf_ur5_with_measurement_tool.rst

 Explanation:

-The end-effector only consists of one fixed joint and the link geometry.
-We create a parameterized macro with 2 parameters (prefix, flange_name) because maybe once we want to attach the tool to a different robot with a different flange name or, if we want to use the end-effector twice in the same urdf we would need to set a prefix to differenciate.
+The end-effector only consists of one fixed joint and one link with geometry.
+We create a parameterized macro with 2 parameters (prefix, flange_name) because maybe once  we want to attach the tool to a different robot with a different flange name or, if we once want to use the end-effector twice in the same urdf we would need to use both with a different prefixes to distinguish them.
 Whatever is defined like ``${}`` will later be replaced when generating the urdf.

 Now we create a new xaxro file, which combines the ur5 with the end-effector::